Israeli journalist and peace activist Uri Avnery dies at 94

-JERUSALEM (AP) — Uri Avnery, a trailblazing Israeli journalist and peace activist and one of the first to openly advocate for a Palestinian state, has died.
-He was 94.
+JERUSALEM (AP) — Uri Avnery, a trailblazing Israeli journalist and peace activist and one of the first to openly advocate for a Palestinian state, died Monday at the age of 94.

-Avnery passed away on Monday at a Tel Aviv hospital after suffering a stroke.
+Avnery passed away at a Tel Aviv hospital after suffering a stroke.

 For decades, he was a symbol of the Israeli peace camp, easily recognized by his thick white beard and white hair.
-A member of Israel’s founding generation, he fought in its war of independence before becoming a publisher, member of parliament, author and activist.
+A member of Israel’s founding generation, he fought in the pre-state Irgun underground militia.
+After independence, he became a publisher, member of parliament, author and activist.

-In the 1982 Lebanon War, he famously sneaked into besieged Beirut to talk to Israel’s then-nemesis, PLO chairman Yasser Arafat.
+In the 1982 Lebanon War, Avnery famously sneaked into besieged Beirut to talk to Israel’s then-nemesis, PLO chairman Yasser Arafat.

 Most Read Nation & World Stories